Cognizant-RDMAI/Open-Anomaly-Detection-Model/README.md

 ## Installation instructions including requirements
 ### Project Setup Guide

-This guide walks you through setting up the **OpenMultiparameterAnomalyDetectionModel** project in your local or cloud environment.
+This guide walks you through setting up the **OpenAnomalyDetectionModel** project in your local or cloud environment.
 ### Clone the Repository

 First, you need to clone this repository to your local machine.
 If you are new to Git, open a terminal and run the following commands: